 2. Well-being in the war for talent

-But it’s not only the increase of burnouts that make well-being more important.
+It's not only the increase of burnouts that make well-being more important.
 It’s also about the needs of employees.
 Employees –and especially millennials– are looking for more than just a job.
 They want to make an impact.
-They want organizations and smart offices to fulfill their wants and needs.
+They want organizations and offices to fulfill their wants and needs.

 Besides the needs of employees, the increasing globalization and specialization of skill sets have also created an environment in which businesses compete fiercely to fill roles that previously had good candidates fighting for them.
 Both of these topics come down to the war for talent.
 As an employer, you should focus on what you have to offer as a company.
 Think about the physical workplace, but also more abstract needs as autonomy and companionship, now employees are more frequently working from home.